Representing the deformation $\infty$-groupoid: The deformation oo -groupoid

-The assignment of the Deligne groupoid to a dg Lie algebra is functorial and has a good homotopical behavior: it sends filtered quasi-isomorphisms to equivalences, as can be seen by the Goldman-Millson theorem (\cite{goldman88},\cite{yekutieli12}).
+The assignment of the Deligne groupoid to a dg Lie algebra is functorial and has a good homotopical behavior: it sends filtered quasi-isomorphisms to equivalences, as can be seen by the Goldman-Millson theorem, which was first proven in \cite{goldman88}, and then generalized e.g. in \cite{yekutieli12}.